South Africa regulator recommends lifting J&J vaccine pause after some conditions

-(Reuters) - South Africa’s health regulator, on Saturday, recommended that the government lift the pause on administering drugmaker Johnson & Johnson’s COVID-19 vaccines, given that certain conditions are met.
+South Africa's health regulator, on Saturday, recommended that the government lift the pause on administering drugmaker Johnson & Johnson's (JNJ.N) COVID-19 vaccines, given that certain conditions are met.

 "These conditions include, but are not limited to, strengthened screening and monitoring of participants who are at high risk of a blood clotting disorder," the South African Health Products Regulatory Authority (SAHPRA) said.